-While TouchBistro doesn’t offer as many of the same integrations as some competitors, it does have what you need to build a fully functioning platform.
-For accounting purposes, you can integrate with both QuickBooks and Xero.
+While TouchBistro doesn’t offer as many of the same integrations as some competitors, it does have what you need to build a fully functioning restaurant management system.

 - TouchBistro Payments (their brand)

-It’s worth noting that TouchBistro does have a “gateway” option that allows them to connect into any processing solution, although this means there’s a middle man that will lead to additional costs.
-Luckily there are some big names that they connect into directly to reduce that cost.
+It’s worth noting that TouchBistro does have a “gateway” option that allows them to connect to any processing solution, although this means there’s a middle man that will lead to additional costs.
+Luckily there are some big names that they connect directly to reduce that cost.

-If you need to get in touch with your POS provider, it’s essential that you have access any time of day.
+If you need to get in touch with your POS provider, you must have access to support at any time of day.
 Unfortunately, many POS companies don’t offer extended support hours — this can be an issue if you’re running a venue or restaurant that is open late into the night.
 Fortunately, TouchBistro does offer its clients 24/7/365 customer support.

 The company also has an excellent online database of information that can help you solve common problems or search for issues related to your point-of-sale system.
 It’s incredibly comprehensive, so this is indeed a positive feature.
 They are also very active on social media, including Facebook and Twitter, where you can find useful information and videos about the product.

-TouchBistro has a B+ rating on the Better Business Bureau.
+TouchBistro has an A+ rating on the Better Business Bureau.
 But as with most large companies, there are some negative comments about the business online.
 Many of these negative comments revolve around long waiting times and inconsistent customer service.
 However, you’re not going to find customer support that is one hundred percent perfect all the time.
 But this isn’t an issue related to the platform itself.

 As you can probably tell, TouchBistro is by and large one of the most popular POS systems for restaurants on the market.
 With its range of features and credit card processing solutions, you’ll be able to scale this system to fit businesses of any size.
 Its hyper-focus on the restaurant niche ensures it has the solutions you need to improve your current operations.

-With a subscription-based payment model that’s billed annually, it’s very cost-effective when compared to other top POS solutions, especially if you go with the hardware and software bundle.
+With a subscription-based payment model billed annually, it’s very cost-effective compared to other top POS solutions, especially if you go with the hardware and software bundle.
 The more terminals you require, the steeper the upfront costs.
-However, the overall cost is still going to be less expensive than purchasing the “traditional” terminal based point of sale where you have to buy software licenses and a lot of sizeable bulky equipment.
+However, the overall cost is still going to be less expensive than purchasing the “traditional” terminal-based point of sale, where you have to buy software licenses and a lot of sizeable bulky equipment.